Lawson (ACT)

 What are some of the major infrastructure and planning changes likely to influence the suburb of Lawson?

-Key infrastructure and planning changes likely to influence the suburb of Lawson include: Mona Tait Gardens & Bullecourt Retirement Village Expansion (Construction); AIS Podium Project (Construction); Bruce Sports, Health and Education Precinct (Planning); Bruce Innovation District (Proposed); and Bruce Sporting Complex Upgrade (Approved).
+Key infrastructure and planning changes likely to influence the suburb of Lawson include: Mona Tait Gardens & Bullecourt Retirement Village Expansion (Construction); AIS Podium Project (Planning); Bruce Sports, Health and Education Precinct (Planning); Bruce Innovation District (Proposed); and Bruce Sporting Complex Upgrade (Approved).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the suburb of Lawson?